Bangladesh: Who are the key players after Hasina's ouster? – DW – 08/07/2024

 Muhammad Yunus, 84, is a social entrepreneur, banker, economist, and civil society leader.

-He and the Grameen Bank he founded in the 1980s pioneered the use of microfinance to help poor people, especially women.
+He and the Grameen Bank that he founded in the 1980s have pioneered the use of microfinance to help poor people, especially women.

 They received the Nobel Peace Prize in 2006 in recognition of their fight against poverty.

-But under Hasina's rule, Yunus also faced a series of investigations, which he and his supporters labeled "a smear campaign."
+Under Hasina's rule, Yunus faced a series of investigations, which he and his supporters described as "a smear campaign."

-Still, Yunus has enjoyed a good reputation, particularly among the youth and educated.
-He has actively supported the students since the start of their protests.
+But Yunus continued to enjoy a good reputation, particularly among young and educated people.
+He actively supported the students from the start of their protests.

 His popularity, wide acceptability and international recognition have been cited by student leaders as the reasons for their demand to name him the interim leader of Bangladesh.

-Michael Kugelman, director of the South Asia Institute at the Washington-based Woodrow Wilson Center, believes Yunus' appointment is a "savvy move."
+Michael Kugelman, director of the South Asia Institute at the Washington-based Woodrow Wilson Center, said that Yunus' appointment was a "savvy move."

 "Yunus is an internationally recognized and respected figure, and a highly successful professional in his own right," he pointed out.

-"But he became a political lightning rod in recent years as he was a sharp critic of Sheikh Hasina's government and a prime target of its crackdown on dissent," Kugelman said, adding: "Holdouts of the former government and its supporters won't like this move, and India may not like it either.
+"But he became a political lightning rod in recent years as he was a sharp critic of Sheikh Hasina's government and a prime target of its crackdown on dissent," Kugelman said.
+"Holdouts of the former government and its supporters won't like this move," he added.
+"And India may not like it either.
 So it will need to be handled carefully at such a delicate political moment."

 Opposition leader Khaleda Zia